 - Princess Storybook Dining at Akershus Royal Banquet Hall in the Norway pavilion, with Ariel, Belle, Cinderella, Mary Poppins, Princess Aurora and Snow White; includes a photo imaging package; breakfast from 8:30-10:10 a.m., lunch from 11:55 a.m.-3:30 p.m., dinner from 4:55-8:35 p.m.

 - Disney Junior Play ‘n Dine at Hollywood & Vine breakfast and lunch buffet with Sofia the First, Doc McStuffins, Jake the Neverland Pirate and Handy Manny; breakfast from 8-10:20 a.m., lunch from 11:00 a.m.-2:25 p.m.

 Disney’s Animal Kingdom

-- Bibbidi Bobbidi Boutique is a stylish salon that transforms kids, ages 3-12, into princesses, pop divas or even Hannah Montana – options include hair, makeup, nails and costumes.
-Little boys become knights, with a special hair style and a mighty sword and shield.
+- Bibbidi Bobbidi Boutique is a stylish salon that transforms kids, ages 3-12, into fairytale princesses, Disney divas, pop princesses or color stars.
+Options include hair, makeup, nails and costumes.
+Little boys can become knights.
 Two locations: World of Disney store at Downtown Disney Marketplace and inside Cinderella Castle in Magic Kingdom.